 As with most bonsai, pine bonsai appreciate moisture and can benefit from regular misting if your climate is not naturally humid.

-Varieties of Pine for Bonsai
+Types of Pine for Bonsai

 - Pinus thunbergii (Japanese black pine)